 In June 2021, New York City Mayor Bill de Blasio appointed Minosca Alcantara to serve as Commissioner of the Equal Employment Practices Commission.
 Also, in June 2021, Mayor de Blasio appointed Minosca Alcantara as Commissioner of the EEPC.
 Commissioner Alcantara currently serves as Chief in the Schedule Controls Department at Metropolitan Transportation Authority (MTA) Construction and Development, where she oversees the constructability of MTA projects across the state.
 A civil engineer, with a master’s degree in Construction Management from George Washington University, in Washington, DC, her work, among other things, includes impact analysis, claims management, and managing schedules for projects totaling $1.5B across the state.

 Elaine S. Reiss, Esq. was appointed by Mayor Michael Bloomberg in April 2009.
-She is the General Counsel for the Environmental Simulation Center and an Adjunct Instructor at the Brooklyn Law School.
+She is the General Counsel for the Environmental Simulation Center and Vice Chair of the EEPC and Chair of the CUNY Civil Service Commission.
 Her previous positions in city government include: Deputy General Counsel with the New York City Charter Revision Commission, Deputy Commissioner/General Counsel at the Department of Information Technology and Telecommunications, and Acting Deputy Commissioner/General Counsel at the Department of Employment.
 She is also a board member of the New York chapter of the American Corporate Counsel and a commissioner of the City University: New York’s Civil Service Commission.